VACCINATIONS

 __________________________________________________________________________________

-• Polio, also known as child paralysis, is a serious and potentially debilitating disease caused by viruses.
-It is spread through contamination of food or water with feces and can lead to complications like permanent paralysis, muscle wasting, reduced bone growth, and joint destruction.
-Even decades after infection, muscle pain and paralysis can still occur in a condition known as post-polio syndrome.
-While polio has been eradicated in much of the world, it still persists in some countries and regions, and it is possible for it to be imported to areas where it has been eliminated.Unfortunately, neither polio nor post-polio syndrome can be treated, but the symptoms can be managed to improve quality of life.
+Polio, also called childhood paralysis, is a serious and potentially disabling disease caused by viruses.
+It spreads through contaminated food or water with feces and can cause complications like permanent paralysis, muscle wasting, slowed bone growth, and joint damage.
+Even years after infection, muscle pain and paralysis may still happen in a condition known as post-polio syndrome.
+While polio has been wiped out in most parts of the world, it still exists in some countries and regions, and it can be imported into areas where it has been eliminated.
+Sadly, neither polio nor post-polio syndrome can be treated, but symptoms can be managed to improve quality of life.

-• You have the option to receive the Polio Shot as a standalone vaccine
+You have the option to receive the Polio Shot as a standalone vaccine.

 _________________________________________________________________________________

 Vaccines are an effective way to reduce the risk of infection and serious complications.
-If you have any questions or concerns don't hesitate to speak with your healthcare provider.
+If you have any questions or concerns, don't hesitate to speak with your healthcare provider.

 Resources: